mobizt/FirebaseClient/README.md

 This library provides the class object called async result (`AsyncResult`) which is used as a container that provides 4 types of information: `App Events` (`app_event_t`), `Server Response and Event Data`, `Debug Information` and `Error Information` and will be discussed later.

+This library does not use Serial port to print any message internally.
+All information will be obtained from `AsyncResult` which you can choose which information you want to read or print.

 The information of `App Events` (`app_event_t`)'s authentication task can be obtained from `AsyncResult::appEvent()`

 The information of `Server Response and Event Data` included the payload, `SSE mode (HTTP Streaming)` event-data, status and header data.